jcgarciasis/RAWG_games_analysis/reproducibility.md

 Infrastructure Automation: Terraform allows you to automate the creation, configuration, and management of infrastructure resources, reducing manual effort and ensuring consistency across environments.
 This is particularly useful in data engineering projects where you may need to provision and tear down infrastructure frequently for testing, development, and production environments.

+It is really usefull because you can edit each block ( Load, Transformation and Export),create new pipelines based on the testing models available easily and very intuitive.

  ## Steps to install